 This section aims to assess the impact of sampling from different initial conditions on the different holographic patterns more systematically.
 In the rate-based method, sampling from an arbitrary distribution will require correcting the weight of the trajectories at the detector, while, in the H-CQSFA framework, keeping a fixed number of points will imply that we let in or out certain regions in the initial momentum space.

 As a first test, in Fig.~\ref{fig:single_orbswidth}, we plot single-orbit distributions computed with the H-CQSFA, in which the initial conditions were sampled from a single uniform grid.
-The distribution associated with orbits 1 and 2, shown in Figs.~\ref{fig:single_orbswidth}(a) and (b), resembles those obtained with the boundary CQSFA, displayed in Figs.~\ref{fig:single_orbits}(d) and (h).
+The distribution associated with orbits 1 and 2, shown in Figs.~\ref{fig:single_orbswidth}(a) and (b), resembles those obtained with the boundary CQSFA, displayed in Figs.~\ref{fig:single_orbits}(a) and (e).
 There are no rescattering ridges or caustics, which leads to the conclusion that the orbits causing such features are not being sampled.
-This is in striking contrast to the results shown in Figs.~\ref{fig:single_orbits}(c) and (g) obtained with an initial Gaussian sampling, which shows these structures.
-The secondary ridge for orbit 3, displayed in Fig.~\ref{fig:single_orbswidth}(c), is also less defined than that obtained with the Gaussian sampling [Fig.~\ref{fig:single_orbits}(k)], and the annular interference structures associated with orbit 4 [see Fig.~\ref{fig:single_orbswidth}(d)] are only present near the perpendicular momentum axis, while for the previous sampling they are visible throughout [see Fig.~\ref{fig:single_orbits}(o)].
+This is in striking contrast to the results shown in Figs.~\ref{fig:single_orbits}(d) and (h) obtained with an initial Gaussian sampling, which shows these structures.
+The secondary ridge for orbit 3, displayed in Fig.~\ref{fig:single_orbswidth}(c), is also less defined than that obtained with the Gaussian sampling [Fig.~\ref{fig:single_orbits}(l)], and the annular interference structures associated with orbit 4 [see Fig.~\ref{fig:single_orbswidth}(d)] are only present near the perpendicular momentum axis, while for the previous sampling they are visible throughout [see Fig.~\ref{fig:single_orbits}(p)].
 This implies that a narrower initial distribution probes the momentum region associated with rescattering in more detail.
-This shows that care must be taken when sampling, as the initial momenta lie in different regions and may be densely clustered, thus a single uniform sampling distribution may not include all relevant initial momentum points or will inefficiently sample dense clusters.
+This shows that care must be taken when sampling, as the initial momenta lie in different regions and may be densely clustered.
+Hence, a single uniform sampling distribution may not include all relevant initial momentum points or will inefficiently sample dense clusters.